khj0426/Solution-Challenge-6-Web/README.md

 <p> When users access the site, they click the bottom Earth Icon, and then get three missons. </p>
 <p>The missons is divided in to categories.
 Climate Action, Life Below Water, Life On Land and Other.
 When user click the misson, the misson point will appear.</p>
 <p>When user clear the misson, the Detail of the misson will apear.
-User can donate their points in Categories</p>
+User can donate their points in Categories.When click top Menu icon, You can easily see Points by Category</p>

 <br />
   <img src = "https://user-images.githubusercontent.com/59411107/228603992-3a75758e-78a7-4208-a992-963d3241c10f.gif" style = "width:480px" />
   <img src = "https://user-images.githubusercontent.com/59411107/228608669-99875c2c-e279-4821-862b-e2e2ec9fed85.gif" style = "width:480px" />
   </div>
 <br />
-<p>When click top Menu icon, You can easily see Points by Category</p>

 <br />
 <hr />